 Coal worker's pneumoconiosis occurs in two forms: simple and complicated (also called progressive massive fibrosis, or PMF).

 Your risk of developing coal worker's pneumoconiosis depends on how long you have been around coal dust.
 Most people with this disease are older than 50.
 Smoking does not increase your risk of developing this disease, but it may have an added harmful effect on the lungs.

 If coal worker's pneumoconiosis occurs with

 , it is called .

 The doctor will do a physical exam and listen to your lungs with a stethoscope.
 A

 or will be performed.
-You may also need lung function tests.
+You will also likely need lung function tests.

-There is no specific treatment for this disorder.
-You should avoid further exposure to the dust.
+You should also avoid further exposure to coal dust.

-The outcome for the simple form is usually good.
+Outcome for the simple form is usually good.
 It rarely causes disability or death.
-The complicated form may cause shortness of breath that gets progressively worse.
+The complicated form may cause shortness of breath that worsens over time.

 Complications may include: